 If you remember the self-conscious feelings you probably had as a teen, or if you have teenagers in your home, it is common to see them become very self-conscious at times.
 Scientists have discovered a physical reason for this self-consciousness, as it is linked to a specific brain response and a physiological one as well.

 I remember one time when I was a teen and swimming at the local pool.
-I dived off the high dive and when I hit the water my bathing suit strap around my neck came apart.
+I dove off the high dive, and when I hit the water the bathing suit strap around my neck came apart.
 The water pushed my bathing suit down around my waist.
-I quickly pulled in up and hung on as I climbed out of the pool, but I noticed the life guard watching me with a smile on his face.
+I quickly pulled in up, and hung on as I climbed out of the pool, but I noticed the life guard watching me with a smile on his face.
 I must have turned beet red, because I was so embarrassed.
 I would not look at the life guard at all.

 The Police - Don’t Stand So Close To Me